section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 This will launch the notebook and from here we can start working on our model.

 ### Creating SparkContext and SparkSession

-In this tutorial, we will be building a multiclass text classification model that can predict the subject category given a course title or text.
+In this tutorial, we will be building a multiclass text classification model.
+The model can predict the subject category given a course title or text.
 We will use the Udemy dataset in building our model.

 Let's import our machine learning packages: